P-p-H-d/mlib/README.md

 This header is for creating intrusive dual-chained list.

+#### ILIST\_INTERFACE(name, type)

+Extend an object by adding the necessary interface to handle it within a dual linked intrusive list.
+This is the intrusive part.
+It shall be put within the structure of the object to link, at the top level of the structure.
+See example of ILIST\_DEF.

 #### ILIST\_DEF(name, type[, oplist])

-Extend an object by adding the necessary interface to handle it within a dual linked list, define the dual linked list and define the associated methods to handle it as "static inline" functions.
+Define the dual linked list
+and define the associated methods to handle it as "static inline" functions.
 'name' shall be a C identifier which will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.